nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide/source/read_the_docs.md

 * source/index.rst
 * source/images/TROPOS-Logo_ENG.png

-All this files should be copied from this [Repository](https://github.com/nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide)
+[comment]: # (All this files should be copied from this [Repository](https://github.com/nbayer2020/Simple-GitHub-repo-and-ReadTheDocs-set-up-Guide))

 ## Conect to ReadtheDocs

 After all the files are in your repository go to [https://readthedocs.org/](https://readthedocs.org/) and create an acount and import your repository in **"Import a Project"**.

-Then go to **"import Manually"**:
+Then go to **"Import Manually"**:

 * name:            set a Project name